🎯 Risk Drivers

 Identify what’s driving the risk profile of a specific activity

 You can quickly understand what drives the risk profile of a specific activity.
-From the Risk drivers tab under Schedule, select the activity, and the p-position you care about.
-You will immediately gain access to an interactive visualization that shows all the activities that drive the p-position with a clear breakdown of risk events and duration uncertainty for each activity.
+From the Risk Drivers tab under AI QSRA, select the activity, and the p-position you care about.
+You will immediately gain access to an interactive visualization that shows all the risk events that drive the p-position with a clear breakdown that shows the activities each risk event is impacting.
+This allows you to understand how individual risk events are affecting different activities.

 Compare your Risk drivers across updates